satyamrs00/password_guy/README.md

 It is written in python using Flask framework.
 Libraries included in this file are sqlite3 , flask , flask-session , werkzeug.security.

 I used the werkzeug security for password hashing because of the fact that the password cannot be retreived from the hash of the password.
+Werkzeug security uses a salt for the hashed password and that salt is randomly generated. so , its impossible to guess your login password even during a potential database leak.

+But the website passwords that you give by "add password" is not salted after hashing.
+Because I have to retreive it to show you when you login.
+The hashing algorithm used for that passwords is written by me.
+It follows basic substitution and as-it-is depending on the characters.

+I made the retreiving function as a filter for jinja syntax because the values returned from cursor.fetchall() cannot be modified as it is a tuple.
+But I can apply filter to it in the corresponding HTML page.

 I used sqlite for this project because it is light weight and simple.
 I might not be using huge sets of data in this project.
 So, its good for this project.